-5.45 Monmouthshire is part of the South East Region of Wales and development proposed in the RLDP will need to demonstrate how regional aspirations and opportunities can be incorporated in local plans as part of a joined up approach with transport planning and local land use planning.
+- 5.46 Monmouthshire is part of the South East Region of Wales and development proposed in the RLDP will need to demonstrate how regional aspirations and opportunities can be incorporated in local plans as part of a joined up approach with transport planning and local land use planning.
 Future Wales 2040 policies 11 and 12 set out national and regional transport plans and initiatives for Wales and the importance to strategically plan for opportunities arising from the investment in public transport.
 The recent 'South East Wales Transport Commission Final Recommendations Plan 2020' recommends a 'Network of Alternatives' to solve congestion and travel reliance on the M4 travel route, 40 which sets out public transport improvement schemes and the need for a 'behavioural shift' in people to change commuting patterns.
-Within
+Within Monmouthshire the report specifically recommends enhancement of the Severn Tunnel Junction rail station and access arrangements, and development of a walkway station at Magor with Undy.
+Policy 36 of Future Wales: South East Metro, which Monmouthshire is a part of, further identifies the Metro as "a major strategic opportunity to improve rail, bus, cycling and walking infrastructure across the region"41 and that the local planning policy frameworks must ensure that long term strategic decisions maximise opportunities in areas that will benefit from the Metro. - 5.47 The RLDP will therefore plan for strategic development within Monmouthshire's most sustainable locations that have opportunities and potential to connect and link with regional travel aspirations and plans, in particular identified opportunities at Severn Tunnel Junction and the South East Wales Metro scheme.
+The identified preferred

-&lt;sup>38 Future Wales 2040: Policy 5: Supporting the rural economy Update to Future Wales - The National Plan 2040 (gov.wales)
+38 Future Wales 2040: Policy 5: Supporting the rural economy Update to Future Wales - The National Plan 2040 (gov.wales)

-&lt;sup>39Living Locally in rural Wales: RTPI Cymru 2022 explores the role the planning system can play in supporting more sustainable local living in rural Wales Plan The World We Need (rtpi.org.uk)
+39Living Locally in rural Wales: RTPI Cymru 2022 explores the role the planning system can play in supporting more sustainable local living in rural Wales Plan The World We Need (rtpi.org.uk)

-&lt;sup>40 South East Wales Transport Commission Final Recommendations https://gov.wales/sites/default/files/publications/2020-11/south-east-wales-transport-commission-final-recommendations.pdf
+40 South East Wales Transport Commission Final Recommendations https://gov.wales/sites/default/files/publications/2020-11/south-east-wales-transport-commission-final-recommendations.pdf strategic growth areas of Abergavenny East, Bayfield, and Caldicot East will be linked to the town centre and railway stations via active travel connections.